NEXMAP/odom_GlobalSprint2017/README.md

 ## Who are we?

-The ODOM team consists of [Elisabeth Sylvan](http://lisard.com) and [David Cole](http://cv2.com).
+[Elisabeth Sylvan](http://lisard.com) and [David Cole](http://cv2.com) lead the ODOM team.
 Elisabeth and David work at the nonprofit [Nexmap](http://www.nexmap.org) and are Fellows at [Manylabs](http://manylabs.org), an open science hacker space in San Francisco.
-The broader team has the expertise needed to implement the project, including designers, curriculum developers, science advisors, and community partners.
 Interaction and hardware is designed by [Natalie Freed](http://www.nataliefreed.com/).
 Additional engineering support from Jie Qi and the UK firm [Artists and Engineers](http://artistsandengineers.co.uk) in partnership with industrial designer, Roland Ellis.

 ODOM has received support and funding by the [Gordon and Betty Moore Foundation](https://www.moore.org/), the [National Writing Project](https://www.nwp.org/), and several individual funders.